-During your claim you’ll be called to two compulsory reviews, one after 13 weeks and the other after 26 weeks.
+During your claim you’ll be called to 2 compulsory reviews, one after 13 weeks and the other after 26 weeks.

 This is a work experience scheme primarily intended to help you if you’ve been unemployed for more than 12 months.

-The Work Programme runs for up to two years.
+The Work Programme runs for up to 2 years.
 You have to take part if: